 - Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God.
-2. Therefore whoever resists the authorities resists what God has appointed, and those who resist will incur judgment (Romans 13:1-2). - troose who resust win incur judgment (Romans 15:1-2).

-Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right (I Peter 2:13, 14). - 14).

-When one of you has a grievance against another, does he dare go to law before the unrighteous instead of the saints?
+2 Therefore whoever resists the authorities resists what God has appointed, and those who resist will incur judgment (Romans 13:1-2). - Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right (1 Peter 2:13, 14). - When one of you has a grievance against another, does he dare go to law before the unrighteous instead of the saints?
 2 Or do you not know that the saints will judge the world?
-And it the world is to be judged by you, are you incompetent to try trivial cases?
+And if the world is to be judged by you, are you incompetent to try trivial cases?
 3 Do you not know that we are to judge angels?
-How much more, then, matter pertaining to this life! \$50 Hyou have angels?
-How much more, then, matter pertaining to this life! \$50 Hyou have church? \$1 say this to your shame.
-Can it be that there is no one among you wise enough to settle a dispute between the brothers, But brother goes to law against brother, and that before umbelievers?
-77 Do have lawsuits at all with one another is ainsedy a deletin for you.
-Why not attent suffer wrong?
-Way you can be also the property of the
+How much more, then, matters pertaining to this life!
+4 So if you have such cases, why do you lay them before those who have no standing in the church?
+5 I say this to your shame.
+Can it be that there is no one among you wise enough to settle a dispute between the brothers, 6 but brother goes to law against brother, and that before unbelievers?
+7 To have lawsuits at all with one another is already a defeat for you.
+Why not rather suffer wrong?
+Why not rather be defrauded?
+8 But you yourselves wrong and defraud-even your own brothers!
+(1 Corinthians 6:1-8,6)

-- A "guardian ad litem" (GAL) is a person the court appoints to investigate what solutions would be in the "bost interests of a child."
-Here, we are talking about a GAL in a divorce or parental rights and responsibilities case. - What is the purpose of a guardian ad litem? - A guardian ad litem (CAL) is an objective, impartial person whom the court appoints to act as a representative for the minor children in a contested custody proceeding, In cases of alleged child abuse or neglect, the court will as a matter, of course, appoint a guardian ad litem - Ourse, appoint a guartum an interm A guardian ad litem ("GAI") is an attorney appointed by the court to investigate a case and report its findings and recommendations to the court. ...
+- A "guardian ad litem" (GAL) is a person the court appoints to investigate what solutions would be in the "best interests of a child."
+Here, we are talking about a GAL in a divorce or parental rights and responsibilities case. - What is the purpose of a guardian ad litem? - A guardian ad litem (GAL) is an objective, impartial person whom the court appoints to act as a representative for the minor children in a contested custody proceeding.
+In cases of alleged child abuse or neglect, the court will as a matter, of course, appoint a guardian ad litem - A guardian ad litem ("GAL") is an attorney appointed by the court to investigate a case and report its findings and recommendations to the court. ...
 The GAL is a lawyer for the child and works in the best interests of the child.
 Every GAL has had education, training, and experience in regards to the needs of children.